 You may also find that planning high sugar sweets or food into your child’s meal plan helps your child build positive relationships with food.
 As a parent, you choose when to offer the sweets and the quantity that is age appropriate.

 If you are wondering when to introduce sweets to your toddler, most have exposure from around the age of two.

-Celebrating birthdays are important and licks of ice-cream on a hot day in the park is okay, but try to plan for this and don’t forget to pack fruit.
+Celebrating birthdays is important and licks of ice cream on a hot day in the park are okay, but try to plan for this and don’t forget to pack fruit.